Some posts contain compensated links. Please read this disclaimer for more info.

 So, what toys should you pack?
 You may want to consider bringing a toy that your child finds comforting, such as a favorite stuffed animal.
 Books are an ideal option.
 Your child will have fun flipping through the pages on her own, but she may also find it comforting for you to read to her.

 If your child is old enough to use crayons, coloring and activity books can also make great entertainment.
-You will want to pack a few new toys or toys that your child hasn’t played with within a long time, if possible.
+If possible, you will want to pack a few new toys or toys that your child hasn’t played with within a long time.
 This will help distract them more and make them feel like they are getting something new, and they won’t get bored as quickly.

 Playdoh is a fabulous option for toddlers; here are some free printables to assist in keeping them immensely entertained.